eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 ### Enumeration Template Variable Resolver

 The [EnumTemplateVariableResolver]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/templates/EnumTemplateVariableResolver.java) resolves a template variable to [EEnumLiterals]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EEnumLiteral.java) which are assignment-compatible to the enumeration type declared as the first parameter of the *Enum* template variable.

 The syntax is as follows:

 `${<displayText>:Enum([<MyPackage>.]<EnumType>)}`

-For example the following template (taken from another example):
+For example the following template (taken from the Xtext Domainmodel example):

 ```domainexample
 <template